 The petite bourgeoise are targeted with harsh appeals to individual responsibility.
-Commentators ‘splain that poverty is caused by laziness and poor choices, and how taxation mainly functions so that benefits scroungers can rob enterprising people of their hard-won earnings.
+Commentators ‘splain that poverty is caused by laziness and poor choices, and how taxation mainly functions so that benefit scroungers can rob enterprising people of their hard-won earnings.

 Meanwhile the tabloids are hitting up the less literate with a relentless and bigoted populist narrative, one that blames various minorities (migrants, feminists, gays, intellectuals, blacks, socialists, and the poor) for the damage that neoliberal policies have wreaked upon society.